-As part of our RE and WoW curriculum we will reflect on Mystery and Wonder, diversity, respect and acceptance.
+As part of RE we will reflect on Mystery and Wonder, diversity, respect and acceptance.
 Mindfulness is now a key part of Religious Education and to support pupils with the understanding of this our ‘check in’ activity in RE will be a mindfulness activity.

 Within art pupils are encouraged to explore a range of materials and artists.
-This includes developing work around abstract, sculptural, photography, historical and cultural elements within art, to enhance their creativity and understanding of the world around them.
-All pupils have opportunities to enter competitions locally and nationally.
+This includes developing work around abstract, sculptural, photography, historical and cultural elements within art, to enhance their creativity and understanding of the world around them and to provide opportunities for creative self-expression.

 The curriculum is enriched by educational trips and visits, local community links and opportunities within the timetable to engage with new experiences for example: Outdoor education, music workshops and educational visits.

 Primary pupils will be entered for public examinations where appropriate.
 Learning outcomes for core subjects in Key Stage 4 and 5 will be accredited via either Functional Skills, Entry Level or GCSEs.
 Additionally, pupils in Key Stages 4 and 5 will be able to take a range of ‘options’ which are at BTEC, GCSE or IMI level.